Short Term Accommodation

 The Services Cotswold Centre provides secure and affordable temporary housing for serving personnel and their families from all three services.

-The Centre is primarily open to those:
+The Centre is primarily open to those that are:

 The accommodation is located near Corsham, Wiltshire.
 It can provide accommodation for up to six months.
 It comprises of 60 self-contained homes.

 The three bedroom chalets and converted flatlets are all self catering.
 They are fully furnished and include a TV, fridge/freezer, crockery, bedding and towels.
 On-site facilities include a primary school.